Table of contents

 }

 Right now, we are only checking if the packet is an ARP packet, we need next to check if it is an IP packet.
 So now, we will add a check to see if it’s an IPv4 packet by looking at eth_type.
 You can check out the source code defining the different constants for each protocol type here.
-But, here’s the relevant part:
+However, here is the relevant part for your reference:

 #define ETHERTYPE_IP 0x0800 /* IP */